 A Permittee may request termination of their permit coverage when one of the following conditions is met:

-The Permittee can document that they no longer have a discharge to surface or groundwater from their production area or land application fields except for agricultural stormwater from their land application fields.
+The Permittee demonstrates that they no longer have a discharge to surface or groundwater from their production area or land application fields, and can demonstrate that there will be no legacy discharges or discharges from any facility cleaning requirements (see S2.D.2, below).
+Ecology will make a determination based on the documentation provided and will confirm as a final agency action the termination of permit coverage.
+Such a final action, made pursuant to S2.D.4, below, will be posted by Ecology on the agency’s website with the facility’s other permit materials.

-The Permittee did not have a discharge but voluntarily obtained permit coverage, no longer wishes to be covered by this permit, and the Permittee has or had no discharge to surface or groundwater from their production area or land application fields except for agricultural stormwater from their land application fields.

-The Permittee operates a CAFO and reduces the CAFO size to a small CAFO pursuant to special condition S1.A Facilities Required to Seek Coverage under This General Permit.
-When Ecology receives a request to terminate permit coverage because of a reduction in facility size to a small CAFO, Ecology will make a significant contributor determination pursuant to special condition S1.A.1.
-How Ecology Determines Significant Contributors of Pollutants to determine if the CAFO must remain covered by the permit.

-The Permittee no longer meets the definition of a CAFO pursuant to special condition S1.A.
-Facilities Required to Seek Coverage under This General Permit.

 Facility Cleaning Requirements

-If the Permittee no longer meets the definition of a CAFO pursuant to special condition S1.A.
-Facilities Required to Seek Coverage under This General Permit, the permittee must clean, re-purpose, or decommission facility infrastructure that will no longer be used.
-The following facility cleaning and re-purposing requirements must be completed before the termination of permit coverage:
+The permittee must clean, re-purpose, or decommission facility infrastructure that will no longer be used.
+The following facility cleaning and re-purposing requirements must be completed before the termination of permit coverage can be approved by Ecology:

-All manure, litter, feed, process wastewater, and other organic by-products must be removed from storage, management, and other facility infrastructure and land applied in accordance with the Permittee’s yearly nutrient budgets, or exported in accordance special condition S4.O Manure Export as appropriate.
+All manure, litter, , and process wastewater must be removed from storage, management, and other facility infrastructure and land applied in accordance with the Permittee’s yearly nutrient budgets, or exported in accordance special condition S4.O Manure Export as appropriate.

 All manure, litter, feed, process wastewater, and other organic by-product management systems and facilities that could fill with water from precipitation must be flushed with clean water.
 The water from flushing must be land applied in accordance with the Permittee’s yearly nutrient budgets or exported in accordance with special condition S4.O Manure Export.